Clastify logo

 Temperature and rainfall set the broad pattern

 A biome is a group of ecosystems with similar communities because they occur under similar abiotic conditions.
-On land, temperature and rainfall are the two main climatic variables.
-With a given average temperature and rainfall pattern, one natural ecosystem type is usually more likely to develop than the others.
+On land, temperature and rainfall do most of the shaping.
+With a given average temperature and rainfall pattern, one natural ecosystem type is usually more likely to develop than another.

-That doesn't mean every tropical forest has the same species, or that every grassland has the same animals.
-Geography and evolutionary history shape which species are actually present.
-Still, the broad form of the ecosystem is fairly predictable: forests need enough warmth and water for trees; deserts develop where rainfall is too low for continuous plant cover; tundra develops where low temperature restricts tree growth.
+That doesn’t mean every tropical forest has the same species, or that every grassland supports the same animals.
+Geography and evolutionary history shape the exact species found there.
+The broad structure, though, is fairly predictable: forests need enough warmth and water for trees; deserts form where rainfall is too low for continuous plant cover; tundra forms where low temperature restricts tree growth.

-A biome climate graph is the standard way to show this.
+A biome climate graph shows this pattern.
 Mean annual temperature goes on the horizontal axis, and annual precipitation goes on the vertical axis.
-Each biome covers a broad region rather than a single sharp point because ecosystems can tolerate some variation, and because seasonality also matters.
+Each biome covers a broad region, not a single sharp point, because ecosystems can tolerate some variation, and because seasonality also matters.

 Image